 Special Adoption Programs

-The Anti-Cruelty Society’s special adoption programs are designed to mutually benefit adopters and pets looking for their forever homes.
+Anti-Cruelty's special adoption programs are designed to mutually benefit adopters and pets looking for their forever homes.
 Read more about the qualifications for these special adoption programs below.

 Many of the cats and dogs in our Adoption Center are older and tend to wait much longer to be adopted than younger animals.
 So, in order to encourage the adoption of our older pets, we offer the Aged to Perfection Program.
 With this program, the adopter of an older pet is eligible to request a full refund of the adoption fee 90 days after a successful adoption.
 Pets must be at least 7 years old to qualify for this program.

 Please do NOT click the Adopt Me button and instead reach out to the current owner directly via the email provided in the profile.
-As this is a Home-to-Home animal you are not required to fill out an Anti-Cruelty Society adoption application form.
+As this is a Home-to-Home animal you are not required to fill out an Anti-Cruelty adoption application form.

 Home Trial is a program which allows ALL adoptable dogs and cats to be available for both adoption and foster at once.
 This special program gives prospective adopters a chance to see if a dog or cat is a good fit for their family by inviting them to take part in a one-week foster trial.
 At the end of the week, people can decide to adopt, become an Adoption Ambassador Foster, or return the animal to the shelter so we can continue to work to recruit them a forever family.
 Home Trial participants are provided with all of the same perks as a traditional foster parent, including pet food supplies, medical support, and behavior assistance.
 Interested participants must meet regular adoption criteria.